 git clone https://github.com/carla-simulator/carla

-\Util\ContentVersions.txt contains the links to the assets for CARLA releases.
-These must be extracted in
+\Util\ContentVersions.txt.
+This document contains the links to the assets for all CARLA releases.

 Unreal\CarlaUE4\Content\Carla.
 If the path doesn't exist, create it.